objectionary/jeo-maven-plugin/README.md

 ### Enable XMIR Verification

-After generation XMIR or before `assemble` goal, you might need to check its correctness.
+After generating XMIR or before the `assemble` goal, you might need to check its correctness.
 We do it by using [objectionary/lints](https://github.com/objectionary/lints) repository.